 - 2nd most competitive economy in Europe.

-Key features of the Authorised Payment Institution license in Ireland
+Key features of the Payment Institution licence in Ireland

-- A license issued in Ireland is recognised in all other EEA (European Economic Area) member states.
-Through ‘passporting’, this enables the payment institution to operate across all EEA countries with a single license.
+- A licence issued in Ireland is recognised in all other EEA (European Economic Area) member states.
+Through ‘passporting’, this enables the payment institution to operate across all EEA countries with a single licence.